-Negra” Don’t Judge My Color Ignorance Judges and makes Assumptions.
+Negra” Don’t Judge My Color Motherfucker and makes Assumptions.
 Being Judged by the Color of my skin I won’t tolerate.

 Do you know where racism begins?
 In the family, among friends, acquaintances, and strangers.
 Do people always know when they’re expressing racism?
 Not always, people copy cat one another, they pick up habits, phrases, and behaviors that are not only wrong in manner and perception but just plain ignorant because they haven’t been taught anything else.
 As people when seeing with our eyes, the mind associates those habits, phrases and misguided perceptions of what people think to be right.

 The focal point of this association which leads to stereotyping is primarily due to the color of one’s skin as well as to race.
 The majority of Americans of Mexican descent whose skin is darker are highly discriminated then those of their white-skinned counterparts.